p5-serial/p5.serialserver/README.md

 Alternatively, you can install the server globally via npm with ```sudo npm install -g p5.serialserver```  and then run it with ```p5serial``` or locally with ```npm install p5.serialserver``` and run it from the node_modules directory with ```node startserver.js```

 Then load one of the [examples/](https://github.com/vanevery/p5.serialport/tree/master/examples) in your browser to see it in action.

-(You'll likely have to change the name of the serial port that is opened.)
+* You'll likely have to change the name of the serial port in the examples to the one your Arduino is using.

 API
 ---